Delgon95/rna_structure_aligner/README.md

     waitBufferPercentage - Maximum time allowed without improvement to the result. waitBufferFlat       - Minimum allowed time without improvement to the result.

-### Geometric
+### Geometric (GEOS)
     pairRmsdLimit   - How similar (RMSD) should the dual nucleotide alignments be. tripleRmsdLimit - How similar should the triples (full cores) of nucleotide alignments be. dualCoreBatches - How many batches of 2 nucleotide cores should be made.
                       High value means cores will have to be recalculated more times but the overall RAM requirement will decrease.

-### Genetic
+### Genetic (GENS)
-    geometricPopulation - Use Geometric method to generate initial population for Genetic.
+    geometricPopulation - Use the Geometric method to generate initial population for Genetic.
-                          This can (it can also slow it down) speed up the final result generation.
+                          This can (can also slow it down) speed up the final result generation.
                           This removes a large portion of randomness which can be detrimental to generating different results.
     resetThreadTime     - Time without improvement to the population for thread (one population size) to restart